Early days, the Vorarlberg School

 A presence on the ground helps architects understand local cultural contexts and meet the specific needs of clients.
 This local approach eventually led to the opening of further international bases, as the firm developed a network of independent offices in Hong Kong (2009), Berlin (2010), Hanoi (2011), Paris (2012), Hamburg (2013), and to the creation of subsidiaries in Saigon (2015) and Shanghai (2016).
 Following the departure of Carlo Baumschlager in 2010, and in the face of continued internationalisation, the firm was reorganised as a holding structure.

-Baumschlager Eberle Architects currently has ten permanent offices in Europe and Asia, all with strong local links.
+Baumschlager Eberle Architects currently has eleven permanent offices in Europe and Asia, all with strong local links.
 The team consists of some 239 staff members from 21 countries communicating in 19 different languages.